-ACVIM, Specialty of Cardiology (All candidates, regardless of specialty, must complete the requirements identified in Section D of the GIG (see above) in addition to those requirements specific to their specialty.)
+Summary of Procedures for Candidate Certification ACVIM, Specialty of Cardiology (All candidates, regardless of specialty, must complete the requirements identified in Section D of the GIG (see above) in addition to those requirements specific to their specialty.)

-Registration

-Send to: ACVIM Office

-When: Within Ninety (90) days of beginning Residency Training Program

-What: Registration Packet, Candidate Fee Remittance Form and

-Registration Fee and a copy of the approved Residency Application

-signed by the Candidate, Resident Advisor and Program Director

-Reviewed by

-Response tir

--

-Resident Logs

-Send to: ACVIM Office

-When: By March 1 of each year following start of the residency

-What: Echocardiography Log, Procedures Log, and Structured Educational Experience Log

-Reviewed by Cardiology Residency Training Committee (CRTC)

-Response Ti ime: Eight (8) weeks

-General Examinatio n

-Send to: ACVIM Office

-When: By October 1 of the year preceding the examination

-What: Resident Advisor progress letter, two multiple-choice questions and

-what.
-Candidate Fee Remittance Form and General Examination Fee

-Reviewed by

-Response tir

-Response ui me: Thirty (30) days

-Credentials for Spec cialty Examination

-Send to: ACVIM Office

-When: By December 1 of the year preceding the examination

-What: Credentials Packet, Candidate Fee Remittance Form and Credentials

-Fee

-Reviewed by r: Cardiology Credentials Committee

-Response tir me: Sixty (60) days

-Registration and Fe e for Taking the Specialty Examination

-Send to: ACVIM Office

-When: By February 1 of the year of the examination (for a candidate re-

-taking the examination - see section D.2.j for your deadlines)

-What: Candidate Fee Remittance Form and Specialty Examination Fee

-Reviewed by

-Response Ti ime: Thirty (30) days

-Appeals

-Send to: ACVIM Office

-When: Within thirty (30) days of notification to the candidate

-What: Brief letter summarizing the basis for the appeal

-Reviewed by

-Response by

-Response tir

-•
+Regist ration 5 Submitted On-line: When: What: ACVIM Office Within Ninety (90) days of beginning Residency Training Program Registration Packet, On-line registration, and Registration Fee and a copy of the approved Residency Application signed by the Candidate, Resident Advisor and Program Director Reviewed by: Response time: ACVIM Office and Residency Training Committee Eight (8) weeks Reside ent Logs Submited On-Line: When: What: ACVIM Office By March 1 of each year following start of the residency Echocardiography Log, Procedures Log, and Structured Educational Reviewed by: Experience Log Cardiology Residency Training Committee (CRTC) Response Time: Eight (8) weeks Genera al Examination Submited On-Line: When: What: ACVIM Office By October 1 of the year preceding the examination Resident Advisor progress letter, two multiple-choice questions and On-line registration and General Examination Fee Reviewed by: Response time: ACVIM Office Thirty (30) days Creder ntials for Specialty Exa mination Submited On-Line: When: What: ACVIM Office By December 1 of the year preceding the examination Credentials Packet, On-line registration and Credentials Reviewed by: Response time: Fee Cardiology Credentials Committee Sixty (60) days Reaist ration and Fee for Tak king the Specialty Examination - 5 Submited On-Line: When: ACVIM Office By February 1 of the year of the examination (for a candidate re- taking What: Reviewed by: Response Time: the examination - see section D.2.j for your deadlines) On-line registration and Specialty Examination Fee ACVIM Office Thirty (30) days Appea ls Submited On-Line: When: What: Reviewed by: Response by: Response time: ACVIM Office Within thirty (30) days of notification to the candidate Brief letter summarizing the basis for the appeal ACVIM Appeals Committee ACVIM Professional Liaison Within thirty (30) days of receipt of appeal

-E.1.
-Guidelines For Registered Cardiology Residency Programs (In addition to the specialty specific guidelines listed below, all candidates must meet the general requirements of the ACVIM as spelled out in Sections D.1 and D.2 of the GIG above).
+- E.1.
+Guidelines For Registered Cardiology Residency Programs (In addition to the specialty specific guidelines listed below, all candidates must meet the general requirements of the ACVIM as spelled out in Sections D.1 and D.2 of the GIG above). - E.1.a.

-E.1.a.
 Description of the Program